rina-forks/lychee/README.md

           [default: compact]
           [possible values: compact, detailed, json, markdown, raw]

+      --fallback-base-url <FALLBACK_BASE_URL>
+          Fallback base URL used for inputs where no more suitable base URL applies.
+          Each input source may have an associated base URL which describes where that input was located, for the purpose of resolving relative links.
+Where Lychee cannot determine a *well-founded* base URL for an input source, this fallback base URL will be used.

+          A *well-founded* base URL is one which:
+          - originates from a remote URL, in which case the base URL is just the remote URL, or
+          - originates from a local file where `--root-dir` has been specified and the local file path is a subpath of `--root-dir`.

+          In all other cases, the base URL is not well-founded and this fallback base URL applies.
+In particular, this includes all links passed by stdin and, if `--root-dir` is unspecified, this includes all links within local files.

+          Note that this fallback base URL applies without consideration to local file paths.
+          For local files, it is usually better to specify `--base-url` and `--root-dir` which will construct a base URL while considering subpaths of `--root-dir`.

       --fallback-extensions <FALLBACK_EXTENSIONS>
           When checking locally, attempts to locate missing files by trying the given fallback extensions.
 Multiple extensions can be separated by commas.
 Extensions